HOW WE SCORE TRADES

 WIN SHARES

 Dean Oliver’s stat.
-Divides team wins among players based on their contributions.
-One Win Share ≈ one win.
-Available back to 1977.
+It divides team wins among the players who produced them.
+One Win Share is roughly one win.
+The data goes back to 1977.

 PLAYOFF WIN SHARES × 1.5